-IV-1-1-2 Trust Ports
+V-1-1-2 Trust Ports

-This page is used to enable the trust mode of basic QoS on each port.
+This page allows the network administrator to enable the trust mode of basic QoS on each port.
 Port that is trust disabled will be sent with lowest priority queue.
 The configuration result for each port will be displayed on the table listed on the lower side of this web page.

 Item Description Ports Use the drop down list to select the port profile (GE1 to GE28) or profiles.
 Trust Click Enable to make traffic follow the trust mode in general setting.
 Enable - Traffic will follow trust mode in general setting.
 Disable - No QoS service for this port.
-Apply Save the settings or changes to the switch.
+Apply Apply the settings to the switch.

-IV-1-2 Port Settings
+V-1-2 Port Settings

-This page is used to configure port settings for QoS.
+This page allows the network administrator to configure port settings for QoS.
 The configuration result for each port will be displayed on the table listed on the lower side of this web page.

 Item Description Ports Use the drop down list to select the port profile (GE1 to GE28) or profiles.
 Ingress Default CoS Specify the default CoS priority value for those ingress frames without given trust QoS tag (802.1q/DSCP/IP Precedence, depending on configuration).
 Engress Remarking Remark CoS Disable - Disable CoS remarking function for outgoing packets.
 Enable - Egress traffic will be marked with CoS value according to the Queue to CoS mapping table.
 Remark DSCP/IP Precedence Disable - Disable DSCP/IP Precedence remarking function for outgoing packets.
 DSCP - Egress traffic will be marked with DSCP value according to the Queue to DSCP mapping table.
 IP Precedence - Egress traffic will be marked with IP Precedence value according to the Queue to IP Precedence mapping table.
+Apply Apply the settings to the switch.
+Modify - Click it to modify the settings for the selected port profile.

-IV-1-3 Queue Settings
+V-1-3 Queue Settings